Preparing to create a Hive replication policy

 Have you configured the all-database, table, column Ranger

-policy for the hdfs user on the target cluster to perform
+policy for the hdfs user on the source cluster and target

 The hdfs user role is used to import Hive Metastore and must have access to all Hive datasets, including all operations.
 Otherwise, Hive import fails during the replication process.
 On the target cluster, the hive user must have Ranger admin privileges.
 The same hive user performs the metadata import operation.To provide access, navigate to the hdfs user permission to the all-database, table, column policy name.section, and provide